+Article I. Name

+The name of the organization shall be WORK-BASED LEARNING ADVISORY Committee.
+The organization shall simply be referred to as the Advisory Committee throughout the bylaws.

+Article II.
+Mission

-Article I. Name The name of the organization shall committee.
-The organization shall s laws. be WORK-BASED LEARNING ADVISORY mply be referred to as the Advisory Committee throughout the by- Article II.
-Mission challenging and relevant in today's e rning Program is to provide an education that is both academically conomy by partnering with area businesses and the community, and chool-based and Work-Based Learning activities.
+The mission of the Work-Based Learning Program is to provide an education that is both academically challenging and relevant in today's economy by partnering with area businesses and the community, and through a structured combination of school-based and Work-Based Learning activities.

 Article III.
+Purpose

-Purpose partnerships between employers, emp Work-Based Learning Advisory Committee is to strengthen loyees, schools, students, and parents.
-The Advisory Committee may ies which continue to strengthen the partnership.
+Work-Based Learning Advisory Committee is to strengthen The purpose of the partnerships between employers, employees, schools, students, and parents.
+The Advisory Committee may give guidance and recommend activities which continue to strengthen the partnership.

 Article IV.
+Objectives

-Objectives The objectives of the Work-Based Learning Advisory Committee are to: Assist students with school-to- -career transition.
-Help develop critical work for rce competencies.
-Increase the number of youth s preparing to enter skilled occupations.
-Improve employers' access to qualified young people.
-Enhance existing school prog rams.
+The objectives of the

+- Work-Based Learning Advisory Committee are to: • Assist students with school-to-career transition. - Help develop critical work force competencies. - Increase the number of youth preparing to enter skilled occupations. - Improve employers' access to qualified young people. - Enhance existing school programs. • - Provide opportunities for all students.